Team503/SwiftMediaStack/README.md

 # So What Do I ACTUALLY DO

-* Stand up three Ubuntu 16.04 LTS virtual machines
+* Stand up four Ubuntu 16.04 LTS virtual machines
 * Configure each with an encrypted home directory
 * Set up a user with the appropriate permissions (if you're lazy and don't mind being insecure, just use the one created during the Ubuntu install process)